jsdclxvi/Reforestation/README.md

-## Where do sheep go to get their hair cut?
-The baa-baa shop.
+## Why is there always a gate around cemeteries?
+Because people are always dying to get in.